Our Flag Means Death: The Internet’s New Pirate Sensation

 At first, Our Flag Means Death seems like nothing but a comedy about a bunch of incompetent misfits making absolute fools of themselves at sea.
 A gentleman who wants to become a pirate but knows nothing about piracy or the sea?
 Sounds like a recipe for disaster.
 And it is, and it’s absolutely brilliant!
 But the fact that we loved it doesn’t mean everyone else will.

 We have to be honest and say that the ridiculousness of it all can seem like a bit too much for some people, especially when you know the series has a total of 10 episodes, but we can promise you that if you get past episode 4, you’re going to love the show.
-We know it sounds unlikely if silly comedy isn’t your thing, but believe us when we tell you, as the rest of the story starts to unfold, it gradually reveals itself as an emotional tale about reinvention, self-discovery, family, friendship, loyalty, and love.
+We know it sounds unlikely if silly comedy isn’t your thing, but believe us when we tell you that as the rest of the story starts to unfold, it gradually reveals itself as an emotional tale about reinvention, self-discovery, family, friendship, loyalty, and love.
 Yes, folks!
 Love!

 Have y’all heard that phrase that says, don’t judge a book by its cover?
 Well, we say, don’t judge Our Flag Means Death by its first 3 episodes.